strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start-tutorial.md

 ---

-The command will create a Strapi project `my-project/` folder within your parent `Projects/` directory.
+The command creates a Strapi project `my-project/` folder within your parent `Projects/` directory.

 ::: tip NOTE

-When you create a new Quick Start(`--quickstart`) project, Strapi will download the node modules and the Strapi files needed.
-Using `--quickstart`, automatically completes an **additional** step of **building the administration panel** for Strapi and then **starting** Strapi for you.
+When you create a new Quick Start(`--quickstart`) project, Strapi downloads the node modules and the Strapi files needed.
+Using `--quickstart` automatically completes an **additional** step of **building the administration panel** for Strapi and then **starting** Strapi for you.
+This opens the browser for you and brings you to the [Welcome](http://localhost:1337/admin/plugins/users-permissions/auth/register) page.

 :::

 ::: tip NOTE
 You can replace the `my-project` name with any name you want.
-E.g. `yarn create strapi-app my-foodadvisor-project --quickstart`, will create a folder `./Projects/my-foodadvisor-project`.
+E.g., `yarn create strapi-app my-foodadvisor-project --quickstart` creates a folder `./Projects/my-foodadvisor-project`.

 :::

-You will see something like this.
-This indicates your Strapi project is being downloaded and installed.
+You see something like this.
+The output below indicates that your Strapi project is being downloaded and installed.

 ```bash
 yarn create v1.17.3